madprops/airc/README.md

 Before you edit `config.json` read this:

-When `config.json` changes, it makes it hard for the bot admin to simply `git pull` all the time.
+When `config.json` changes, it makes it hard for the bot admin to simply `git pull` for updates.

 Since the config in the repo conflicts with their own config.